austinnguyen2001/csgop2p/README.md

 ## ----This is in beta----
 - This is not completed yet.
 I simply uploaded it in case someone wants to do a code review and/or contribute.
+- If anyone wants to talk add Kuroi#8580 on discord

 ## Quick Start
 ```bash